lordthorzonus/yii2-algolia/CONTRIBUTING.md

 php vendor/phpunit/phpunit/phpunit
 ```

-If the test suite passes on your local machine you should be good to go.
+If the test suites pass on your local machine you should be good to go.

 When you make a pull request, the tests will automatically be run again by [Travis CI](https://travis-ci.org/) on multiple php versions.